Yaashia-G/Yaashia-G.github.io/_publications/CERG.md

 In this experiment, the robot interacts with a Jenga tower through controlled lateral pushes and small perturbations.
 The goal is to inject just enough energy to explore the tower configuration without causing collapse.

-CERG maintains a low-energy interaction regime by regulating the reference motion according to the chosen \(E_{\max}\), preventing large impulsive forces while still allowing meaningful manipulation of the tower.
+CERG maintains a low-energy interaction regime by regulating the reference motion according to the chosen $$(E_{\max}$$), preventing large impulsive forces while still allowing meaningful manipulation of the tower.
 The ERG and impedance baselines, by contrast, frequently produce higher-impact contacts that deform or topple the tower, especially when tuned aggressively for task completion.

 ### CERG Results
 <div class="row mt-3">